 - Set the channel endpoints so that maximum stick deflections result in readings of 1000 and 2000 us.

-Until we get a video of this for our system, you may want to follow this YouTube guide for channel calibration in betaflight Calibrating RC endpoints with Taranis X9D.
+You may want to follow this YouTube guide for channel calibration in betaflight Calibrating RC endpoints with Taranis X9D.

-Configure stick direction for roll, pitch, and yaw channels.
+Configure stick direction for roll, pitch, and yaw channels.¶

 You now have to make sure your RC transmitter is sending commands consistent with the north-east-down (NED) frame assumed by ROSflight.